g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 ### Improvements for mobile applications

 So, we got our model.
 Let's see the size of this model.
 I don't know about your's, but mine was something around 95 Mb and, of course, it's unacceptable.
-Not only because it's sort of a big size for mobile application but also using this model in mobile app could be with lags and freezes.
+Not only because it's sort of a big size for a mobile application but also using this model in a mobile app could be with lags and freezes.

-Let's find out how we can reduce size of this model with acceptable losses in quality of recognition.
-There are two basics ways to reduce size of model in this particulat situation.
+Let's find out how we can reduce the size of this model with acceptable losses in quality of recognition.
+There are two basics ways to reduce the size of the model in this particular situation.
 It's juggling of input picture resolution or amount of parameters of model architecture.
 Fortunately for us, we already have [pretrained 32 models](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html).
 To use them we have to pass ```--architecture``` parameter in ```retrain.py``` script.
 For example this command:
 ```
 python tensorflow/examples/image_retraining/retrain.py \
     --image_dir ../flower_photos --architecture mobilenet_0.25_128